Detecting and Characterizing Mg II absorption in DESI Survey Validation Quasar Spectra: Data and Methods

 The first cut we perform is to remove systems for which one or both of the fit Gaussians have a positive amplitude.
 This outcome is not disallowed by the MCMC priors to facilitate a full exploration of the parameter space, but is clearly not indicative of an absorption feature.
 Note that in such a case the initial line amplitude values were given as negative, however in the course of fitting the MCMC process has converged on a positive line solution.
 There are seventy-seven such systems in the visual inspection set, all of which were identified as false \Mgii systems and as such we impose a cut that all systems are required to have negative amplitudes for both fit line profiles.

-Our next cut is intended to remove from the sample systems in which two Gaussians with negative amplitude can be fit at the proper separation of \Mgiinospace, however the amplitudes and/or widths of the absorption lines are not characteristic of \Mgiinospace.
-In order to determine the appropriate cut, we have plotted those systems that remain after the first two cuts in the space of the similarity of the fit absorption lines.
-That is to say, we have plotted the relative amplitudes of the two lines against the relative widths ($\sigma$) of the two lines.
+We can next consider another class of possible contaminants, systems in which two Gaussians with negative amplitude can be fit at the proper separation of \Mgiinospace, but whose line amplitudes and/or widths are not characteristic of \Mgiinospace.
+In order to determine an appropriate selection we must consider both the physical nature of \Mgii absorption, as well as the Gaussian line parameter posteriors of our visually inspected sample.
+To visualize these posteriors we have plotted the ratio of line amplitudes against the ratio of line widths in Figure \ref{LineSimilarity}.
 In both cases we consider the statistic of the leading 2796$\textrm{\AA}$ line divided by the statistic of the 2803$\textrm{\AA}$ line.
-The result can be seen in Figure \ref{LineSimilarity}.

 From the inset panel of this Figure we observe that the distribution of our visual inspection set in this space is tightly clustered around a value of roughly [1.1, 1.1], indicating (empirically) that the 2796$\textrm{\AA}$ line of the \Mgii doublet tends to have a slightly larger amplitude and be slightly wider than the second.